Gov. Kay Ivey

 Ms. Maxine Randolph

-Ms. Randolph is in management with Home Depot, Inc. She served as Store Manager for Lowe’s, Inc. for twelve years and as the Store Manager for Target.
+Ms. Randolph served in management positions with Home Depot, Inc., Lowe’s Inc., and Target.
 She has also served as Chairperson for the Greater Limestone County Chamber of Commerce.
 Ms. Randolph received a Bachelor’s Degree from Marian University.
-She resides in Elkmont, AL.
+Ms. Randolph resides in Elkmont.

 Mr. Clint Shelton